 The most highly corrosion-resistant process should be used.

-Because of the highly corrosive and rust environments, the material of gabion coastal should be hot dipped galvanized wire, PVC coating material.
+Because of the highly corrosive and rust environments, the material of coastal gabions should be hot-dipped galvanized wire with PVC coating.
 This helps in achieving excellent corrosion and rust resistance and high chemical stability.

 Gabion boxes with high-quality material have chemical stability and have a tendency to bear seawater, acid, and alkali erosion and maintain good condition.